Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 Pipeline lineage tracks which jobs ran, what data they consumed, and what they produced.
 OpenLineage is "an open framework for data lineage collection and analysis" with a generic model of dataset, job, and run entities.
 It provides a consistent vocabulary for tracing a fact back through ingestion and transformation, even across heterogeneous tools.

-Fact provenance tracks where a specific assertion in the knowledge graph came from: which source system, which extraction run, at what timestamp, with what confidence.
+Fact provenance tracks where a specific assertion in the knowledge graph came from: which source system, which extraction run, at what timestamp, and with what confidence.
 The W3C's PROV-O "provides a set of classes, properties, and restrictions that can be used to represent and interchange provenance information generated in different systems and under different contexts."
-PROV-O is the standards anchor for RDF-based KGs; its conceptual model (entity, activity, agent) applies broadly.
+PROV-O is the standards anchor for RDF-based KGs, but its conceptual model applies broadly.

-When an agent returns a wrong answer, the fastest remediation path is: identify the fact, trace it to the source and transformation run, fix the mapping or quality rule.
-Pipeline lineage (OpenLineage) and fact provenance (PROV-O) together make that path walkable.
+When an agent returns a wrong answer, the fastest remediation path is to identify the fact, trace it to the source and transformation run, and fix the mapping or quality rule.
+Pipeline lineage and fact provenance together make that path walkable.

 5.8 Governance and Policy Enforcement

 Access control should operate at the entity and attribute level, not just at the dataset level.
-Sensitive attributes (PII, financial data) require fine-grained controls.
-Purpose-based access (e.g., "this agent may only access customer entities for support, not marketing") adds a second dimension.
+Sensitive attributes such as PII and financial data require fine-grained controls.
+Purpose-based access, for example "this agent may only access customer entities for support, not marketing," adds a second dimension.

 Policy-as-code means governance rules are executable, versioned, and testable.
-Enforcement points exist at ingestion (what can enter), at the context store (who can query what), and at the serving layer (what context an agent receives).
-Manual governance review does not scale; codified policies do.
+Enforcement points exist at ingestion, at the context store, and at the serving layer.
+Manual governance review does not scale.
+Codified policies do.

 5.9 Serving Layer for Analytics and AI

 The serving layer exposes governed entities and context through multiple interfaces.
 REST and GraphQL APIs serve structured queries.
-Semantic query endpoints (SPARQL, Cypher) serve complex traversals.
+Semantic query endpoints such as SPARQL and Cypher serve complex traversals.
 Retrieval interfaces for RAG combine graph traversal with vector similarity search to return grounded context for LLM prompts.

 Agent tool interfaces deserve special attention.
 An AI agent calling the context layer should receive not just the answer but the provenance, confidence, and access scope of each fact.
 Serving contracts define what each consumer receives, in what format, and under what SLA.